aergoio/guide/source/smart-contracts/lua/reference.md

     ]]
     addr = contract.deploy.value("1 aergo")(src, system.getContractID())
 ```

 ### call(address, function_name, args...)
 The call function executes a function on another contract and returns the result.
 The call is executed in the context of the target contract's state.

-* In addition, we can call the value function to send a coin.
+In addition, we can call the `value` function to send an amount of coins to the target address.
 The value function accepts a string, a number or a bignum as the argument like the send function.

 ```lua